 Elevated copper levels in the liver lead to injury and inflammation.
 Long-term liver inflammation typically causes scarring of the liver (cirrhosis).
 Patients may develop signs of chronic liver disease or liver failure.
 Copper deposition in brain tissue also results in neuronal injury and death, resulting in slurred speech, movement abnormalities, and depression.
 This may progressively worsen into a condition called akinetic mutism - absent movement or speech.

 How Common is Wilson's Disease?

 This medical condition is uncommon in the United States.
 Studies show that the condition affects men and women equally.
 Women have a higher likelihood of developing acute liver failure.
-Wilson’s disease has a worldwide prevalence of approximately 1 case per 30,000 live births.
-About 1 person in 90 has an abnormal copy of the ATP7B gene, which is highly associated with the disease.
+Wilson's disease has a worldwide prevalence of approximately 1 case per 30,000 live births.
+About 1 person in 90 has an abnormal copy of the ATP7B gene, highly associated with the disease.